List of 24 Gemstones with Names, Colors, & Pictures

 Many individuals quickly visualize a stunning violet-blue gemstone when hearing "Sapphire," Greek for blue.
 For centuries, the sapphire has been described as the supreme blue gemstone because it guarantees sincerity, commitment, purity, and dependability.
 To keep with this practice, Sapphires are one of the most popular involvement gems today.
 Sapphire is the birthstone of September.

-Sapphire is discovered in numerous world components; however, the most valued Sapphires come from Myanmar (Burma), Kashmir, and Sri Lanka.
-Sapphires with highly saturated violet-blue color and "velvety" or "drowsy" transparency are more unusual.
-The purer heaven of the natural Sapphire, the better the price.
-However, people find that the darker tones of Sapphire could be just as enticing.
+Sapphire is found in numerous world components; however, the most valued Sapphires come from Myanmar (Burma), Kashmir, and Sri Lanka.
+Sapphires with a highly saturated violet-blue color and "velvety" or "drowsy" transparency are more unusual.
+The purer the heaven of the natural Sapphire, the better the price.
+However, people find that the darker tones of Sapphires could be just as enticing.

 Sapphires are not just blue; they are available in virtually every rainbow color: pink, yellow, orange, peach, and violet.
 The most desired color for the expensive Sapphire engagement ring is the beautiful and rare Padparadscha: a pink-orange corundum with a distinctive salmon color reminiscent of an exotic sunset.
 These ultra-rare, ultra-expensive stones are among the most sought-after gems worldwide.